 Indiana Medical Error Reporting System final report for 2016 summarizes 114 reportable events in hospitals and outpatient surgery centers in 2016.
 Adverse Events such as leaving a foreign object inside a patient after surgery, operating on the wrong body part. or Stage 3 or 4 pressure ulcers (bedsores) acquired after admission, are based on NQF’s list of 28 serious, largely preventable adverse events.
 List of events by facility name is a separate 286-page pdf file called Data Tables.
 Market share data included.
 Published by IN State Dept. of Health (ISDH, in.gov) February 2018.

+Minnesota Hospital financial margins and performance reports.
 Scroll to the bottom of the screen to find the last set of reports, which show Operating Margin and Total profit margin.
 Volume data, Bottom Line reports and Uncompensated Care also on this page.
 Total Admissions and Imaging test volume are shown if you want to compare Market Share.
 Must have Excel to read the reports.
-Data from 2016.
+Data from 2017.
 Released by MN Dept. of Health

 Click on Find a Hospital, then Pricing Data to find the price (median charge) for common inpatient medical conditions and surgeries at Missouri hospitals.
 Range of charges, average length of stay, and number of cases per year shown.
 Childbirth, maternity, mental health, hip and knee surgery, heart care, etc. Must know the general body system (such as musculoskeletal) in order to search inpatient prices.
 Emergency department (ER Emergency Room) base prices are separately shown by level.
 Dates covered by the price information are not shown.
 Could be 2018, or older.
 Anyone’s guess.
 Hospital Quality data for 2018 also shown at this site.
 Compare hospitals on infections, readmissions, falls, and other patient safety results.
 Editor’s Pick for putting all of this information in one place and timely reporting on quality.
 Published by Missouri Hospital Association